-As part of the Local Government (Wales) Measure 2011, local authorities are required to conduct a standardised survey of councillors and unsuccessful candidates for election to the office of councillor in their area.
-The survey includes both county and community councillors and asks a prescribed set of questions that include (but are not limited to) questions about gender; sexual orientation; language; ethnicity; age; disability; religion or belief; health; education and qualifications; employment; and work as a councillor.
-Information from the survey will be used to understand the profile of candidates and councillors and analyse trends over time in order to improve the diversity of those who stand for office and identify any barriers they face.
+As part of the Local Government (Wales) Measure 2011, local authorities are required to conduct a standardised survey of Councillors and candidates for election to the office of Councillor in their areas.
+The survey includes both County and Town and Community Councillors and candidates and asks a prescribed set of questions that included (but was not limited to) questions about sex and gender identity; sexual orientation; language; ethnicity; age; disability; religion or belief; health; education and qualifications; employment; and the role of a Councillor.
+The survey will be repeated during each ordinary election to track changes in Councillors’ and candidates’ characteristics over time.

 This report summarises demographic characteristics of elected Councillors and candidates who were not elected, focusing particularly on characteristics which signal diversity.
 It is intended that the information provided will support the Welsh Government and the political parties in the development of policies to increase the diversity of those who stand as County and Community Councillors.